 Once the meat is browned, lower the heat and add the broccoli back into the pan.

 Pour in the sauce and stir the beef and broccoli together until the sauce is incorporated.
 Season with salt and pepper, to taste.
+If it’s too thick for your liking, you can add a little bit of broth to thin it out.

 Notes About the Ingredients